andywhite37/blog/content/posts/2019-11-07-a-laymans-guide-to-applicatives-in-reasonml.md

 let tuple5: (t('a), t('b), t('c), t('d), t('e)) => t(('a, 'b, 'c, 'd, 'e));
 // etc.
 ```

+If you haven't recognized it yet, these look at lot like the
+`Js.Promise.allN` functions, but there's no specific mention of `Js.Promise`
+here!

 # map2, map3, etc.